karishmakajani110/Data-Analytics-Projects/SQL/Nashville Housing Data Cleaning/README.md

 # Nashville Housing Data Cleaning using SQL

 ## Project Overview
 This project focuses on cleaning and transforming a real-world housing dataset using SQL to improve data quality and prepare it for analysis and reporting.

-The dataset was sourced from Kaggle and contains approximately 56,000 housing records from Nashville.
+The dataset contains approximately 56,000 housing records from Nashville.

 ## Tools & Technologies
 - SQL
 - Microsoft SQL Server (SSMS)

 ## Data Source
-- Public Nashville Housing dataset (Kaggle)
+- Sample Nashville housing dataset used for SQL data cleaning practice

 ## Data Cleaning & Transformation
 The following data cleaning steps were performed using SQL functions and techniques: